pamelafox/pamelafox-site/README.md

 Steps for deployment:

-1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
+1. Sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.
 2. Install the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
-(If you opened this repository in a Dev Container, that part will be done for you.)
+(If you open this repository in Codespaces or with the VS Code Dev Containers extension, that part will be done for you.)
-3. Initialize a new `azd` environment:
+3. Login to Azure:

     ```shell
-    azd init
+    azd auth login
     ```

-    It will prompt you to provide a name (like "mysite") that will later be used in the name of the deployed resources.

 4. Provision and deploy all the resources: